samsonjs/samhuri.net/Readme.md

     - [x] Search for other _data.json and .ejs files and eliminate any that are found

+- [ ] Link years to year indexes in the posts archive

+- [ ] Fix missing days on post dates in the archive and year indexes

 - [ ] Find a way to add the site name to HTML titles rendered by plugins

 - [ ] Clean up the posts plugin